theCalcaholic/hiob_ros/README.md

 and track any given object therein.

 __Note:__ _This is only a server application, you need to use or write a client to make use of it.
-An example is being provided [here](https://github.com/theCalcaholic/hiob_example_client)._
+An example client is being provided [here](https://github.com/theCalcaholic/hiob_example_client)._

 ## Requirements